Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 A Magento 2 mass product update can quickly turn into a time sink, especially when you’re managing hundreds of SKUs with frequent changes in stock, price, or visibility.

-In this guide, we’ll explore six practical ways to speed up catalog updates, including admin panel tools, spreadsheets, APIs, extensions like Mirasvit’s Mass Product Actions, and automated scripts.
+Below you’ll find seven practical ways to speed up catalog updates: admin panel tools, spreadsheets, APIs, extensions like Mirasvit’s Mass Product Actions, automated scripts, and AI agents.

 Each method comes with a real-world example to help you find the one that fits your store’s size, workflow, and available resources.